Our wedding

 Small Details with Big Meaning

-For Mark and my Dad, I made silver tie slides, each with engraved messages hidden on the reverse – secret words they’ll carry close whenever they wear them.
-Mark’s shows the landscape where he grew up, the pousada he called home on the north coast of Brazil - you can see the definition between land and water on his.
 Dad’s was also of home; my home from 1999 for 19 years, a place I love going back to.
-They also both wore their map cufflinks - Dad his 'home' cufflinks I made for him for Father's Day last year (so he could wear them to my sister's wedding!), and Mark a pair of silver cufflinks with 18ct gold markers on, one showing our home, the other our ceremony venue.
+They also both wore contour map cufflinks - Dad his 'home' cufflinks I made for him for Father's Day last year (so he could wear them to my sister's wedding!), and I made Mark a pair with 18ct gold markers on; one showing our home, the other our ceremony venue.

 Flowers in Silver